SADEInnovations/version-checker/README.md

 Check package version against the base branch in pull requests.
 Fails the build if package version the same or older.

-Contains only slight modifications to kriasoft/check-version GitHub action: https://github.com/marketplace/actions/check-version
+Based on kriasoft/check-version GitHub action: https://github.com/marketplace/actions/check-version

 ## build